GabeScott/standard-works-vault/General Conference/1984 April - “I Love the Sisters of the Church”.md

 # “I Love the Sisters of the Church”

-*By By Barbara W. Winder - Relief Society General President*
+By Barbara W. Winder - *Relief Society General President*

 *Given in the April session of the 1984 General Conference*